muammar/muammar.github.io.old/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
-- Machine Learning
+- Machine Learning (deep and shallow)
 - Software Development
 - Theoretical Chemical Physics
 - Electronic Structure